A Constructed Dialogue Between a Christian

 Timothy D. Stabelt

 The following article is written in the form of a dialogue between a Christian graduate student and his nonbelieving professor.
-It k an imaginary dialogue although it is based upon actual conversations that occurred between the author and a noted historical sociologist during the time the author was completing a M.A. degree in sociology at the New School for Social Research in New York City.
+It is a fictional dialogue although it is based upon actual conversations that occurred between the author and a noted historical sociologist during the time the author was completing a M.A. degree in sociology at the New School for Social Research in New York City.
 The general topic of the various conversations which the present article attempts to reconstruct was whether the author really belonged in sociology.
 Subsequent to these conversations and the completion of his sociology degree the author transferred to the Westminster Theological Seminary where he completed an M.A. degree in theology.
 The author is presently affiliated with the African lnland Mission headed for Zaire.
 To facilitate the sense of dialogue the professor will be referred to as Dr. Smith This is not his true name.

 Stabell: Dr. Smith, I made this appointment with you in order to discuss some of my reactions to the courses that I have had from you and some of my own thinking about the problems of doing sociology.
 I've been very excited by much in your particular approach to the discipline and many of your emphases involve things that I would want to incorporate in my own efforts.
 At the same time, however, in some ways it seems to me that the whole orientation and direction of sociology is wrong, presenting a false, distorted and destructive view of man in society and in the course of history.

 Smith: I'm glad you came by.
 To begin with let me say that I've sensed some progress in your thinking, judging from the papers you've given me.
 I think you are becoming more aware of the necessity of approaching sociology with an eye to historical process and detail.

 Stabell: Yes, I hope so, I agree that it is important to look at what happens in societies through time in coming to understand them, and to look closely into the details of life as these express more general historical processes.